Book Now

 Includes

-• Pick up from the Airport on your arrival Day
+• Pick up from the International Airport Kathmandu on your arrival Day

-• 3-night hotel in Kathmandu tourist class hotel
+• 3-night hotel in Kathmandu 3 3-star standard hotel l

 • A Trekking Leader or guide and an assistant guide, depending on group size